 Georgia's Mother

-Very close to the fortress is the Mother of Georgia Monument, a huge statue holding a sword in one hand and a wine glass in the other.
+Very close to the fortress is the Monument to the Mother of Georgia, a huge statue holding a sword in one hand and a wine cup in the other.

 It is a symbol of Georgian duality: hospitality with friends and firmness with enemies.
 Climbing up there not only allows you to see this iconic figure up close, but also to enjoy one of the most beautiful views of Tbilisi.